Yuuji1140/CS151-Todo-App/proposal/README.md

 - Update Todo items: Users can edit the name of the task, its description, frequency, and due date
 - Delete Todo items: Offer an option for the user to remove unwanted todo items from the list
 - Filter and sort Todo items: Users can filter and sort items based on criteria such as status, frequency, and due date
+- Save Filter: Users can save a filter to easily reproduce the filter
 - Create a new list: Allow separate lists to be created to group todo items based on different categories
 - Read lists: Present all created lists and todo items within each list to users
 - Update lists: Users can rename and change how a list is filtered/sorted
 - Delete lists: Remove entire lists along with all associated todo items
+- Completion Reports: Users can get completion reports for any list or filter which includes all tasks associated and completed.